sarx056/LearningBioinfo/README.md

 ## A note to anyone who may tumble across this repository:

 This is simply a repository where I am logging my studies and saving my code, nothing special here.
-Please do not see my embarassing lines of code or copy them or use my binder.
+Please do not see my embarassing lines of code.
 Thank you :P

 ## Resources i'm using: